-If someone rejects me, I’m not longer worthy of love.
-If I am fired from my job, I was no good at it.
+If someone rejects me, I’m no longer worthy of love.
+Or if I’m fired from my job, I was no good at it.
 If my friends leave me behind, it’s because I don’t deserve anyone’s trust.

 It’s not right.
-We should never lead ourselves into such negative emotional states.
+We should never let ourselves get into such negative emotional states.

-Today we’ll give you the 5 most common indicators, to enable you to detect and defeat low self-esteem and how we can confront them.
+Today we’ll give you the 5 most common indicators, to enable you to detect and defeat low self-esteem.

-Self-esteem does not mean believing your are the best in the world, nor is it seeing yourself as the worst.
-First is an example of a kind of blind pride and the second a clear example of low self-esteem.
+Self-esteem doesn’t mean believing you are the best in the world, nor is it seeing yourself as the worst.
+The first is an example of a kind of blind pride, and the second a clear example of low self-esteem.

-We should learn from the beginning to believe in ourselves and our abilities.
+We should learn right from the start to believe in ourselves and our abilities.

-The problem starts when we focus on the validation of others over whether or not we are capable of doing something or if we are worthy or not of being loved.
+The problem starts when we focus on the validation of others over whether or not we are capable of doing something or if we are or aren’t worthy of being loved.

 This is a terrible source of suffering that we have to do our best to avoid.
-Now we’ll look some clues that will tell us if our self-esteem is healthy or not.
+Now we’ll look at some clues that will help us detect and defeat low self-esteem.

-We have sought since childhood the support of our parents and other important adults in our lives.
+Since childhood we have sought the support of our parents and other important adults in our lives.
 If we made a mistake, then we had to get an adult to help us.

 Now that we are adults we still have a fear of failure and making mistakes.
 We don’t think we have the skills to do certain things.

-Low self-esteem reflects above all an unusual amoun of fears.
-The first we must overcome is the fear of failure.
+Low self-esteem reflects, above all, an unusual amount of fear.
+The first one we must overcome is the fear of failure.

 Mistakes are not a bad thing.
 They help us learn how to do things better.
-We should not label ourselves as clumsy for having made a mistake – there is nothing worse than judging yourself.
+We shouldn’t label ourselves as clumsy just for having made a mistake – there’s nothing worse than judging yourself.

 Bad moods, apathy and getting irritated easily is often a reflection of low self-esteem and even depression.